 Shipping

 Free shipping has become the norm for outdoor gear.
 If you need an item quickly, it’s hard to beat the free two-day shipping with Amazon Prime.
-Most of the remaining retailers on our list still have free shipping offers once you clear $50, but it’s standard shipping that can take a little longer.
+Most of the remaining retailers on our list still have free shipping offers once you clear $50 to $60, but it’s standard shipping that can take a little longer.
 Knowing where your product is shipping from can help.
 For example, Evo has their distribution center in the Seattle area, so those in the West will get their items pretty quickly, but this doesn’t hold true for everyone.
-REI has distribution centers on both coasts, and should the item only be in stock in the one furthest from you, you may have to wait a little while longer.
+REI has distribution centers on both coasts, and should the item only be in stock in the one farthest from you, you may have to wait a little while longer.
 During the holidays, and particularly leading up to Christmas, most retailers offer expedited shipping at no additional cost, which is a real help to the procrastinators out there.

 Return Policy

-Most retailers—including Backcountry, Evo.com, Amazon, CampSaver.com, and Sierra—require items to be new and unused in order to be eligible for return.
-Backcountry also offers store credit within 30 days if you’ve used the item, and Moosejaw will accept returns indefinitely as long as an item is in “sellable condition” (of note: it must be returned in its original packaging with tags, so this is essentially the same as other retailers).
-REI is by far the most generous of the bunch, allowing members returns for a full refund within a year of purchase, no questions asked.
+Most retailers—including Backcountry, Evo, Amazon, Steep & Cheap, CampSaver, and Sierra—require items to be new and unused in order to be eligible for return.
+Backcountry also offers store credit within 30 days if you’ve used the item, and Public Lands will accept returns for up to 90 days as long as the item(s) is clean and "resalable" (of note: Certain products may not be returned once they've been opened, so this is essentially the same as other retailers).
+REI is by far the most generous of the bunch, allowing members returns for a full refund within a year of purchase—no questions asked.
 Before buying, our best advice is to do your research and ensure you know when an item must be returned in order to be eligible for a refund.
 And of course, act in good faith and don’t take advantage of any retailer’s return policy (or you might find that it changes).

 International Shipping